mabhi02/MATRIX/README.md

 # MATRIX - Meta-learning Adaptive Thompson Reinforcement In X-space

-A sophisticated AI system for medical diagnosis that combines dual-perspective neural agents with adaptive Thompson sampling for intelligent decision-making in clinical settings.
+An AI system for medical diagnosis that combines dual-perspective neural agents with adaptive Thompson sampling for intelligent decision-making in clinical settings.

 ## 🚀 Overview